How exactly do you say bless you in Italian?

 Why two translations?

-If you are just visiting Italy and often meet new people, unless you both agree on using the informal pronoun tu “you” you will have to stick to the formal pronoun Lei “You” when talking to other adults and people you are not on familiar terms with.
-With kids, it’s customary to use tu, no matter the degree of familiarity.
+If you are just visiting Italy and often meet new people, unless you both agree to use the informal pronoun tu “you,” you will have to stick to the formal pronoun Lei “you” when talking to other adults and people with whom you are not familiar.
+With children, it’s customary to use tu regardless of familiarity.

-You can also say che Dio ti/la benedica, meaning “may God bless you”.
+You can also say che Dio ti/la benedica, which means “may God bless you”.

-And that’s it, now you know how to say bless you in Italian in all its forms!
+And that’s the end of our lesson on how to say bless you in Italian in all its forms!